OffchainLabs/arbitrum-classic/docs/Frontend_Integration.md

 ## Arbitrum / Ethereum Bridge

-Accessing bridging methods can be done via our `@arbitrum/sdk` library, or by simply connecting to the relevant contracts directly.
+Accessing bridging methods can be done via the `Arbitrum SDK`, or by simply connecting to the relevant contracts directly.

 #### @arbitrum/sdk